uxlfoundation/foundation/README.md

 * [Math](/math) - This groups covers topics related to math operations.

-* [AI](/ai-and-scientific-computing) - This group covers topics related to AI operations.
+* [AI & Scientific Computing](/ai-and-scientific-computing) - This group covers topics related to AI and Scientific Computing.

 * [Hardware](/hardware) - This group covers topics related to the integration of hardware and how this is defined in the oneAPI specification.